elicia4/linux_notes/commands/uptime.md

-# The `uptime` command
+# `uptime`

 [***Table of Contents***](/README.md)

-To see how long the system has been running (and other things):
+To see how long the system has been running since it booted up (and other things):

 ```bash
 uptime